 The only honest answer to this question is "It depends."
 The amount of homework will depend on the course load a student takes as well as on the student's work habits.
 Upper division classes usually require additional time due to the level of the classes, but the workload is manageable.

 Ninety-eight percent of our graduates are accepted into a four-year university.
-The class of 2015 received over $26.7 million dollars in college scholarships.
-Sixty-three percent of our graduates earned college scholarships.
+The class of 2017 received over $25.9 million dollars in college scholarships.
+One hundred and fifty four students earned at least one scholarship of the two hundred and forty students that graduated.